rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/couchdb/couchdb_enum.md

   If set to true, the server info will also enumerated and set in msf's DB.
 Defaults to `false`

+  **createuser**

+  If set to true, the server info will attempt to create an account in CouchDB using configured credentials (limited to CVE-2017-12635 conditions).
+Defaults to `false`

 ## Scenarios

   A run against the configuration from these docs